kristoferfannar/noahs_helpers/players/group6/tests/README.md

 ## Results

-Results are displayed in a formatted table and saved to `benchmark_results.csv` for easy comparison over time.
+Results are displayed in a formatted table and automatically saved to the `benchmark_results/` directory with a timestamped filename that includes:
+- Date and time: `YYYY-MM-DD_HH-MM-SS` format
+- Git commit hash: Short 8-character hash
+- Branch name: Current git branch (sanitized)

+**Filename format**: `results_<date>_<time>_<commit>_<branch>.csv`

+**Example**: `results_2024-01-15_14-30-00_509b8e27_benchmarks.csv`

+This allows you to:
+- Track performance changes over time
+- Compare results across different commits
+- Organize results by branch
+- Keep a complete history of benchmark runs

+Results are automatically organized in the `benchmark_results/` folder, making it easy to compare performance across different code versions and branches.